hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 Second, get a support channel together; this probably won't be your manager, or the team you're working with, although they should ideally be quite supportive and helpful!
 You need to be able to talk to someone (ideally more than one) about the struggles you're facing and get an objective opinion on how you're working with others.
-This is honestly deeply crucial; what you're fundamentally doing here is you're switching from thinking of things in terms of a set of functionality or a list of features or implementation and glue-code into figuring out how to get an entire engineering organisation to literally change their language and how they conceptualize and approach an entire problem space.
+This is honestly deeply crucial; what you're fundamentally doing here is you're switching from thinking of things in terms of a set of functionality or a list of features or implementation and glue-code into figuring out how to get an entire engineering organisation to literally change their language and how they conceptualise and approach an entire problem space.

 That. is. very. fucking. hard.